viur-framework/logics/README.md

 ## About

 The initial intention behind logics was to serve a well-known syntax for expressing validity checks across all ViUR modules and execution platforms.
-Starting from the administration tools to server-side input checking as well as client-side input forms.
-Therefore, logics code is only specified once at a particular place, and can be executed in pure Python (also compiled with PyJS) or compiled into native JavaScript.
+Thios starts from the administration tools to server-side input checking as well as client-side input forms and user-defined template processing.
+The first versions of logics where intended to allow expression compilation into native JavaScript also, to be executed on client-side without a logics interpreter.

 But logics is not intended to be a scripting language!
 Therefore it neither provides direct variable assignment, nor control structures like loops or jumps - except comprehensions.